secretlint/webextension/README.md

 You can configure the option of secretlint extension.

 - Click "Secretlint" icon on menu
-- Or, See extensions's "Settings" page
+- Or, See This extension's "Settings" page

 ### Allow Patterns